alissaadams/CollectiveActionProblemSimulation/README.md

   *  player i's relationship with N and,
   *  player i's reputation for defecting/cooperating
 > The idea is the relationship value varies for each calculation, allowing each country to assess the probabilities based on its unique relationships with other countries.
 In this example the relationship value is between current player N and another country $$i$$.
 Player N is going to calculate the probability based on $$i$$'s reputation, N's relationship with $$i$$, and $$i$$'s previous decision to defect or cooperate.
 They will calculate this for all players $$i$$.
 We will then move to player N+1, and N+1 will do the same.
 This will continue for N players.
+> Allow weights in the probability function to change over time or depend on global events.
+For instance, w3 (reputation) might gain more importance after a peace summit.
+> Allow users to set the initial reputation ranges, relationship values, or the scale of global incentives.
+This can make the simulation interactive and exploratory.
 * w1, w2, and w3 are weights that determine the influence of each factor on the probability of cooperation and are fixed values in this implementation
 * We're using an exponential function because it will always output a value between 0 and 1, where 0 means an event will never occur, and 1 means it will certainly occur